helidon-io/helidon/docs/se/security/providers.md

 Basic authentication uses base64 encoded username and password and passes it over the network.
 Base64 is only encoding, not encryption - so anybody that gets hold of the header value can learn the actual username and password of the user.
 This is a security risk and an attack vector that everybody should be aware of before using HTTP Basic Authentication.
 We recommend using this approach only for testing and demo purposes.

-### HTTP Digest Authentication Provider
+## HTTP Digest Authentication Provider

-~~HTTP Digest authentication support~~
+> [!WARNING]

-This provider is deprecated and will be removed in a future version of Helidon without replacement.
-It is kept in Helidon 4 for backward compatibility only, relies on obsolete MD5 hash, and should not be used in production.
+> This provider is deprecated and will be removed in a future version of Helidon without replacement.

-#### Setup
+> It is kept in Helidon 4 for backward compatibility only, relies on obsolete MD5 hash, and should not be used in production.

-Maven dependency
+### Maven Coordinates

 ```xml [pom.xml]
 <dependency>